Note that this documentation needs to be updated to the latest version.

 are used to describe qualities, whereas faceRecPlatform

-is used to specify the mapping of Face Recognition.
+is used to specify the parameter range for the mapping of Face Recognition onto the platform.
+The Quality

 typedef Quality enumeration {bottom, low, medium, high} ordered left-to-right